sokooltools/NewHtmlDocument/README.md

 ![Image2](images/image02.png)

+You can name it to whatever you want...

-Opening the resultant html file will reveal default template data which is easily customized per your requirements :
+Launching the resultant HTML file in a web browser will reveal default template data easily customizable per your own requirements :

 ![Image3](images/image03.png)

+Notice internal to the html file are references to a default set of folders named: 'images', 'scripts', and 'themes'.